signature-opensource/CK-DeviceModel/CK.DeviceModel/Command/README.md

 - The `BaseDeviceCommand.DeviceName` matches this `IDevice.Name" (or Device.UnsafeSendCommand has been used).
 - The `BaseDeviceCommand.ControllerKey` is either null or match the current `IDevice.ControllerKey` (or an Unsafe send has been used).
 - `BaseDeviceCommand.StoppedBehavior` is coherent with this current `IsRunning` state.
-- The `BaseDeviceCommand.SendingTimeUtc` is in the past.
+- The `BaseDeviceCommand.SendingTimeUtc` is in the now (or in the past).
 - `GetCommandTimeoutAsync` has been called and the command's timeout is configured.

 Typical `DoHandleCommandAsync` implementation applies pattern matching on the command type and handles